 With a separate vacation fund, you’ll feel increasingly motivated as you inch closer to reaching your financial goal.
 Plus, you can easily map out how much you need to save each month to reach your goal and whether or not you’re on track.
 You then know how to adjust your spending or saving to correct your course.

-Look for a high yield account
+3. Open a high yield savings account

 As you save up to fund your vacation, maximize that money by keeping it in a high yield savings account.
 It’s better than sitting in a checking or basic savings account because your balance will earn interest.
 And while rates aren’t incredibly high these days, you’ll still end up with more cash than you deposited.